Ray Zinn: Early career

-Before College, Zinn started at a janitorial business, working through sewage and waste on his spare time.
-He started out with a few years of experience, and quickly learned the way of maintaining hygiene.
-Although he started out with these humble beginnings, he wanted to be less like his father.
-His father and family had a long line of doing sanitation services throughout the bay area.

 After college, Zinn moved to the San Francisco Bay area, where high-tech companies were gaining traction.
 His interest in the space program and the desire to become an astronaut landed him a position at rocket motor manufacturing, United Technologies.
 Later, Zinn became interested in semiconductors through his father-in-law, who worked at Fairchild Semiconductor Corporation and joined the company as an engineer in 1963.

-He left Fairchild in 1968 and subsequently held various executive management positions at several semiconductor-related companies, including Teledyne Inc. (1966–69), Nortek Inc. (1971–73) and Electromask TRE (1973–76).
+He left Fairchild in 1968 and subsequently held various executive management positions at several semiconductor-related companies, including Teledyne, Inc. (1966–69), Nortek Inc. (1971–73) and Electromask TRE (1973–76).
 During this period, and later through Micrel, Zinn worked nearly every aspect of semiconductor management; sales, marketing, finance, accounting, wafer fab operations, assembly, packaging, test, quality assurance, and design.

 While working as a sales representative at Electromask, Zinn conceptualized the Wafer Stepper and sold it, before it had been designed or engineered, to Texas Instruments.
 According to Zinn, this unauthorized selling of equipment that had not yet been designed caused his boss at Electromask to tell him "You really shouldn’t work for anybody else."
 Due to Electromask's partnership with IBM and that company's commitment to e-beam technology, Electromask never sought or acquired the patents for the Wafer Stepper.